Tag: transformers

 In data parallelism, we partition the data on to different GPUs and and run the same model on these data partitions.
 The same model is present in all GPU nodes and no communication between nodes is needed on the forward path.
 The calculated parameters are sent to a parameter server, which averages them, and updated parameters are retrieved back by all the nodes to update their models to the same incrementally updated model.

 In model parallelism, we partition the model itself into parts and run these on different GPUs.
+This applies to large models such as large language models (LLMs) that do not fit in a single GPU.

 A paper on Parameter Servers is here, on Scaling Distributed Machine Learning with the Parameter Server.